gedw99/goPocJsonSchemaForm/README.md

 ## Deno, Bun, Nodejs

-Will wrap with deno2 for JS people since you will not need golang coding to run and change it, since the system is self reflective.
+Will wrap with **deno2** for JS developers since you will not need golang to run and change it, since the system is self reflective.

 ## NATS Evolution

-It can reach deep down into NATS and configure NATS at runtime based on your DB structure, allows real time stream evolution.
+Will possibly enable to reflect off NATS and configure NATS at runtime based on your DB structure, allowing real time stream evolution over SQL migrations.

 ## Data Providers

-Hook up using the Provider pattern so quicky add other storage Architypes.
+Hook up using the Provider pattern for other storage Archetypes.

 AnyQuery ( https://github.com/julien040/anyquery )